saiprasannasastry/Nokia/README.md

 - Message Queue used kafka
 - container technology used docker
 - The consumer container was just created to see catch the messages and show the logs
 - To play around just run make build: This will build/ pull all the images and get the setup ready to run http calls
+- Try the calls in any order and you should see appropriate error/success

 ## TASKS
 - Create/Delete Image Album using REST API